lakshay7216/Xenonstack_task/technical_task/README.md

 ## Contents

-- `index.html`: The main HTML file for the site.
+- `app.html`: The main HTML file for the site.
+- `listings.html`: The listings for the site.
+- `login.html`: The login file for the site.
 - `styles.css`: The stylesheet for styling the HTML page.
-- `script.js`: JavaScript file containing functionality.
-- `requirements.txt`: Python dependencies needed to run the web server.
-- `app.py`: The Python Flask application that serves the site.
+- `server.py`: Python file containing functionality and serves the site.

 ## Task Description